Extract from writings

 'I have a collection

-fabrics onto the forms and let them dry, then peel them off, join up
+or fabrics onto the forms and let them dry, then peel them off, join

-the gaps, then suspend them.
-I can then start to develop the shape and
+up the gaps, then suspend them.
+I can then start to develop the shape

-surface by layering fabrics.
-I burn the surface, I bleach it, slash
+and surface by layering fabrics.
+I burn the surface, I bleach it,

-it or roll it up in the the mud and rebuild it, cut it up and reassemble
+slash it or roll it up in the the mud and rebuild it, cut it up and

-it.
-I add all sorts of different materials, wax I use a lot, glass,
+reassemble it.
+I add all sorts of different materials, wax I use a

-latent within the materials.
-However, there is always some story being
+poetry that lives latent within the materials.
+However, there is always

-told during the making of the piece.
-I make decisions according to how
+some story being told during the making of the piece.
+I make decisions

 'I make very idealised